|

 final) for migratory game bird hunting in the U.S. are published in the

-Register.
-The annual regulation cycle includes the following
+The annual regulation cycle includes the following publications and approximate

-- Proposed frameworks for early-season migratory game bird hunting
+- Proposed rulemaking for migratory game bird hunting regulationsAugust

-- Final frameworks for late-season migratory game bird hunting
+- Final frameworks for migratory game bird hunting—February

-- Late seasons and bag and possession limits for certain migratory
+- Seasons and bag and possession limits for certain migratory

 Public Input